uzumal/tello-orbslam2-ros-hololens2/Tello_ROS_ORBSLAM/ROS/tello_catkin_ws/src/orb_slam_2_ros/README.md

 The original implementation can be found [here](https://github.com/raulmur/ORB_SLAM2.git).

 # ORB-SLAM2 ROS node
 This is the ROS implementation of the ORB-SLAM2 real-time SLAM library for **Monocular**, **Stereo** and **RGB-D** cameras that computes the camera trajectory and a sparse 3D reconstruction (in the stereo and RGB-D case with true scale).
 It is able to detect loops and relocalize the camera in real time.
 This implementation removes the Pangolin dependency, and the original viewer.
 All data I/O is handled via ROS topics.
-For vizualization you can use RViz.
+For visualization you can use RViz.
 This repository is maintained by [Lennart Haller](http://lennarthaller.de) on behalf of [appliedAI](http://appliedai.de).
 ## Features
 - Full ROS compatibility
 - Supports a lot of cameras out of the box, such as the Intel RealSense family.
 See the run section for a list